ask a scientist press

 Andrew Fraknoi, chair of Foothill College's astronomy program, describes the mysterious world of black holes.
 Jan 2006.
 Photos: Mark Johnson.

 Berkeley's Rich Ivry (orange shirt) explains right and left brain function.
-Attendees chat during the break.
 January 2005.
-Photos: Aaron Walburg.
+Photo: Aaron Walburg.

 "Ask a Scientist is one of my favorite discoveries in San Francisco.
 It never fails to deliver a fun and fascinating evening of cutting edge discovery with a world-class scientist.
 Keep up the excellent job!"